 Even if you don't accept determinism, it doesn't mean that anything you can imagine will happen given infinite time.
 Most of the things you can imagine are not possible.
 No matter how long you twist a Rubik's cube, you can't make all the sides red.
-Sadly, there will never be a world exactly like Middle Earth, or the Legend of Zelda games, or Firefly.
+There will never be a world exactly like Middle Earth, or the Legend of Zelda games, or Firefly.
 But there might be something reasonably close.
-And through virtual reality, which is getting better very fast right now, you can at least have the lonely experience of anything you can imagine.
-Shared experience is trickier, since all the participants have to agree on the world.
+And through virtual reality, which is getting better fast right now, you can at least have the lonely experience of anything you can imagine.

 December 13.
 Thoughtful article about how technology is making kids stupid.
 The author raises the possibility that humans are just shifting to a new kind of intelligence.
 But when she examines how exactly our brains are changing, it's scary.
 Basically, computerland is designed to be so easy and fun that we lose the ability to do anything difficult:

 Teens, Nielsen Norman has found, are actually less equipped to make sense of the Internet world than their elders: They don't have the reading ability, patience or research skills to successfully complete what they set out to do online.